roytravel/korean-chatbot/README.md

     python server.py
     python client.py
 ```
-if you want to do a test, then you can type `http://127.0.0.1:4999/?query=오늘 날씨 알려줘`. after typing this, you can hear a voice and get information that is made by a bot.
-So far only the weather function is working.
+if you want to do a test, then you can type `http://127.0.0.1:4999/?query=오늘 날씨 알려줘`. after typing this, you can hear a voice and get information that is made by a bot. so far only the weather function is working.